Home / Helpful Guides / S-Corp vs LLC for Freelancers

 When the S-Corp Election Starts Saving Money

 An S-corp doesn’t eliminate self-employment tax — it redirects it.
-Instead of paying SE tax on your entire net profit, you pay yourself a “reasonable salary” through payroll and only that salary amount gets hit with FICA taxes.
+Instead of paying SE tax on your entire net profit, you pay yourself a “reasonable salary”.
+Through payroll and only that salary amount gets hit with FICA taxes.
 The remaining profit passes through as a distribution, which avoids the 15.3%.

 The break-even point where S-corp savings outweigh the added costs sits around $50,000–$60,000 in net profit for most freelancers.
 Below that, the payroll costs, additional tax return ($1,120 Form 1120-S filing fee is common), and bookkeeping overhead eat into the savings enough that it’s not worth it.